bchau1000/inf133-final-project/README.md

 4. Run the SQL script using `source /../inf133-final-project/pokeDB.sql`, replace the directory with where you downloaded the project.
 This will create and populate a database named `pokedb` with Pokémon data.
     1. eg. `source C:/Users/Desktop/inf133-final-project/pokeDB.sql`
+    2. Running the script may take a few minutes or so depending on your computer

 5. Install Angular by running `npm install -g @angular/cli`